SkeptiCamp NYC 2024 - Share the Apple of Knowledge December 7th, 2024

 The Primary Rules of SkeptiCamp

-As Borrowed from BarCamp tradition:
+As Borrowed from historic BarCamp tradition:

 1. Vote with Your Feet: You are never required to stay in the room, if you don't like a talk.
 You can always get up and leave.
 If there is another session running parallel, you can try that one, instead.